glyspy/Assignment_2/README.md

 - notebooks: jupyter notebooks for EDA, nested CV implementation, final model training, and pipeline for final model testingss
 - plots: all generated plots from the analysis
 - src: contains source code for the `class` object of nested-CV and secondary script for custom functions used throught the different stages of this project

+*The whole project is further explain in the technical report: "Glykeria_Spyrou_Report_MLCB_Assignment2.pdf"*